past5/past5.github.io/_posts/2015-03-19-email-sms-net.md

 author: Vsevolod Geraskin
 category: [tutorials]
 tags: [code, .net, smtp, email, sms, c#]
-excerpt: "Fortunately, each mobile carrier provides email-to-SMS service for clients having a data package.
-Thus, the easiest way to send an SMS message to a cell phone with a data plan would be to compose an email message and send it to the provided address."
+excerpt: "Our app needs to send notifications to customers' mobiles, but we don't have much time.
+Fortunately, each mobile carrier provides email-to-SMS service for clients having a data package.
+Thus, the easiest way to send an SMS message to a cell phone with a data plan would be to compose an email message and send it to the provided address. "
 ---
 {% include JB/setup %}